molovo/anchor-comments/README.md

 Check out a rough demo [ here](http://molovo.co.uk/blog/comment-testing)

-NOTE:: *This plugin is still in development, so please test thoroughly and shout at me if it's broken so I can fix it :)*
+NOTE:: *This plugin is **very much still in development**, so please test thoroughly and shout at me if it's broken so I can fix it :)*

 ### Setup